Nadia Petrova: 2012: Major bounce-back in singles and doubles

 Petrova began the 2012 season playing doubles at the Sydney International.
 Seeded fourth with her partner, Maria Kirilenko, they lost in the semifinals to second seeds Liezel Huber/Lisa Raymond.
-Seeded twenty-ninth at the first Grand Slam of the season, the Australian Open, she defeated qualifier Andrea Hlaváčková in the first round.
+Seeded 29th at the Australian Open, she defeated qualifier Andrea Hlaváčková in the first round.
 Petrova lost in the second round to Sara Errani.
 In doubles, she and Kirilenko retired from their third-round match between Irina-Camelia Begu/Monica Niculescu.

 Playing for Russia in the Fed Cup tie versus Spain, Petrova played one rubber and lost to Carla Suárez Navarro.
 Despite her loss, Russia ended up beating Spain 3-2 to move on to the semifinals versus Serbia.
-Petrova failed to gain traction in singles over the remainder of the early hard-court season, but won the doubles title in Miami with Maria Kirilenko over the Italian team of Sara Errani and Roberta Vinci.
+Petrova failed to gain traction in singles over the remainder of the early hardcourt season, but won the doubles title in Miami with Maria Kirilenko over the Italian team of Sara Errani and Roberta Vinci.
 This marked Petrova's 20th career doubles title and her first at a Premier Mandatory event.

-She began the clay-court season at the Family Circle Cup, where she was seeded 13th.
+She began the clay-court season at the Family Circle Cup where she was seeded 13th.
 She upset eighth seed Anastasia Pavlyuchenkova in the third round.
 She lost in the quarterfinals to Polona Hercog, 1–6, 2–6.
-Her next tournament was the Estoril Open, where she was the seventh seed and lost in the quarterfinals to the top seed Roberta Vinci, 2–6, 6–1, 4–6.
+Her next tournament was the Estoril Open, where she lost as the seventh seed in the quarterfinals to the top seed Roberta Vinci, 2–6, 6–1, 4–6.
 The rest of her clay-court season was dismal, with a 3–3 win–loss record from Madrid through Brussels.
-She was the 27th seed at the French Open and lost in the third round to sixth seed Samantha Stosur, 3–6, 3–6.
+She was the 27th seed at the French Open and lost in the third round to sixth seed Sam Stosur, 3–6, 3–6.
 In doubles, Petrova reached her second career Grand Slam final with Kirilenko, but lost to Errani and Vinci in a rematch of the Miami Open final.

 Her only Wimbledon warm-up tournament was the Rosmalen Open, where she was seeded eighth.
 She beat Kiki Bertens in the first round, Anabel Medina Garrigues in the second round, and third seed Dominika Cibulková in the quarterfinals to reach her first semifinal of the year.
 There she defeated Kirsten Flipkens, 6–4, 6–2.
 In this, her first WTA final of the year, she defeated Urszula Radwańska, 6–4, 6–3 to win her 11th career WTA singles title.
 It was her first career title on grass, and she also bounced back inside the top 20, the first time she had been there since March 2011.
 In doubles, Petrova and Kirilenko reached the final, but again were defeated by Errani and Vinci.
 She then played at Wimbledon, where she lost in the third round to Camila Giorgi, 3–6, 6–7.
 This was the second time she had lost to Giorgi this year.